 |

-There is a brass plaque on the right side of the transom saying,
+There is a brass plaque on the right side of the transom:

 Here is a picture of the bow.
 Instead of having numbers and registration painted on the side, I wanted a removable plackard